Minnesota Landlord Law Lawyers

-The law firm of Patrick Burns & Associates represents owners and tenants — residential or commercial — in lease negotiations, lease disputes and eviction proceedings.
+The law firm of Burns & Hansen, P.A. represents owners and tenants — residential or commercial — in lease negotiations, lease disputes and eviction proceedings.
 Our lawyers have extensive knowledge of Minnesota landlord-tenant law and a record of favorable results in both litigation and out-of-court solutions.

 We represent renters, businesses and owners of multi-family housing in Minneapolis and the West Metro, the greater Twin Cities and statewide.
-Arrange a free consultation immediately if you have received an eviction notice.
+Arrange a free initial discussion immediately if you have received an eviction notice.

 Landlord Representation in Disputes and Eviction